oscarryz/yz-design-notes/Features/Generics.md

 ````

-The generic data for a variable can be used in other elements of the block:
+The generic data for a variable can be used in other elements of the block like internal variables.
+The actual type of the generic is preserved
 ```js

 Node : {